 4. Connor McDavid, Edmonton Oilers, Center

 Hailed as ‘The Next One’, Connor McDavid started last season with all eyes on him, but a broken clavicle sustained against the Philadelphia Flyers on November 3, 2015 – when the then 18-year-old was on five goals and 12 points – kept him out until February 2 of this year.
-The injury kept him out of the All-Star game, which he almost certainly would have been a part of, and held him to being a mere runner up for the Calder Trophy.
+The injury kept him out of the All-Star game, which he almost certainly would have been a part of, and held him to being a mere runner-up for the Calder Trophy.

 However, despite only playing 68 games in 2016, he’s scored the fifth most regular season points this year – 24 goals and 78 points.
-Now captain of the Edmonton Oilers, being the youngest ever NHL captain ever at just 19-years-old, McDavid has dragged his team up from the depths of the NHL to second in the Pacific Division, despite them trading away their former top scorer, Taylor Hall.
+Now captain of the Edmonton Oilers, being the youngest-ever NHL captain ever at just 19-years-old, McDavid has dragged his team up from the depths of the NHL to second in the Pacific Division, despite them trading away their former top scorer, Taylor Hall.
 McDavid leads the NHL in points, with 42 in 36 games, and looks set to take the Oilers to their first postseason in over a decade.

 3. Brent Burns, San Jose Sharks, Defenseman

 The highest scoring defenseman of 2016, with 26 goals and 76 points in 81 regular season games, is San Jose’s and the NHL’s most premiere blue-liner, Brent Burns.
-Having continued to improve his defensive abilities with each passing year of his career, Burns has always had an eye for goal, being one of the few defensemen who have successfully spent time as a winger.
+Having continued to improve his defensive abilities with each passing year of his career, Burns has always had an eye for goal, being one of the few defensemen who has successfully spent time as a winger.

 Burns has been pivotal to the recent success of the San Jose Sharks, especially in the playoffs, during which he pulled in 24 points whilst averaging 25:07 minutes per game.
 The 2016 All-Star is set to make yet another appearance at the All-Star games with him currently leading the Sharks in goals and points, 14 and 30 respectively.
 He also leads all NHL defensemen in points after 35 games of this season.
 With his 178 blocked shots, 126 hits, 63 takeaways and gargantuan 415 shots in 105 games of 2016, Burns has established himself as the best defenseman in the league.